WentUrc/WentUrc-main-site/README.md

-# WentUrc Main Site
+# Revaea Main Site

-This is the main site for WentUrc.
+This is the main site for Revaea.